 - Quorum and Voting Requirements

-- The IRB Chair and Vice Chairs are voting members of the IRB.
+- The Chair and Vice Chairs are voting members of the IRB.

-- The IRB Chair with assistance of the Assistant Director of the IRB determines that quorum is established and maintained.
-Quorum is documented by the IRB in the minutes using the Meeting Attendance Sheet and Protocol Voting Record.
+- The Chair with assistance of the Assistant Director of the IRB determines that quorum is established and maintained.
+Quorum is documented in the minutes via the signature sheet and via the vote as documented in the individual minutes entry for each submission that is discussed.

 - Standards for quorum and voting are:

 - In order for research to be approved, it must receive the approval of a majority of such members present at the meeting.
 Voting occurs by a show of hands or voice vote.
-Voting is documented in the Protocol Voting Record.
+The vote count is documented in the RiSC database and reflected in the minutes.
 Voting by proxy is not permitted.

-- If quorum is lost during a meeting, due to either lack of a majority of IRB members being present or absence of a non-scientist or another required member (e.g., physician for FDA research, representative of a vulnerable group), the IRB cannot take any further actions or vote until quorum is restored.
-If quorum is not restored, the protocol is tabled.
+- If quorum is lost during a meeting, due to either lack of a majority of IRB members being present or absence of a non-scientist or another required member (e.g., representative of a vulnerable group), the IRB cannot take any further actions or vote until quorum is restored.
+If quorum is not restored, the protocol is tabled and the meeting may not continue until quorum is achieved.
+If quorum cannot be achieved, the meeting is adjourned.

-- Presence of an un-affiliated member is desirable.
+- Presence of a non-affiliated member is desirable.

-- A non-scientist or un-affiliated member represents the perspective of research participants
+- A non-scientist or non-affiliated member represents the perspective of research participants

 - Protocol-Specific Quorum Requirements